AtulKumar2004/AtulKumar2004/README.md

 - 📫 You can reach me on **akdeoghar16@gmail.com**

-- ⚡ Fun fact **Did you know that honey never spoils and you can add 1 to an integer a by writing a = -~a😉?**
+- ⚡ Fun fact **Did you know that Venus is the only planet to spin clockwise?**
 <div align="center">
 <h3>Connect with me:</h3>
 <p>